canonical/snapcraft/docs/ros-snap.md

 Even though the `talker` and `listener` packages will be installed, they'll be within a confined ROS installation, so the user won't be able to simply call `rosrun` or `roslaunch`.
-Instead, you have control over how your .snap is used, and here we specify that we only want a single binary, called "launch_project", which results in the `roslaunch` call you see.
+Instead, you have control over how your .snap is used, and here we specify that we only want a single binary, called "launch-project", which results in the `roslaunch` call you see.
 If this seems confusing now, it will make more sense when we actually use it.